UniversalDependencies/docs/_sk/index.md

   * [flat:foreign]() for non-first words in quoted foreign phrases
 * The following main types are not used alone and must be subtyped:
   [expl]()
-* The following relation types are not used in Polish at all:
+* The following relation types are not used in Slovak at all:
   [clf](), [dislocated]()

 ## Treebanks